dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Soulmate/Notes.md

 nginx is directly serving  the soulmate.htb website

-also serving crushFTP through port 9090 on localhost -> so wtf r others
+also serving crushFTP through port 9090 on localhost -> so what are others